MicrosoftDocs/Virtualization-Documentation/windows-server-container-tools/Debug-ContainerHost/README.md

 Tests completed in 2.95s
 Passed: 8 Failed: 3 Skipped: 0 Pending: 0 Inconclusive: 0
 ```

+In this case, the tests "Describing User has permissions to use Docker daemon" and "Describing The right container base images are installed" failed.
+The rest of this page describes the tests and how to fix the problems.

 ## List of tests
 Here's a list of the test cases, organized by _Describe_ and _Should_, along with suggestions on how to fix the failure.